EduardoAC/eduardo-cv-frontend-web/content/posts/mitigating-cache-poisoning-in-aws-cloudfront.md

 * Prioritise observability: you can't debug what you can't see.
 * Protect user trust: one poisoned response can break your product's credibility.

-## 📚 Next Steps
+## Next Steps

 If you're building on AWS CloudFront today, audit your cache keys and error handling policies.
-Start with a Function to drop untrusted headers — it's a small step with huge impact.
+Start with a Function to drop untrusted headers, it's a small step with huge impact.